Breast-feeding and pumping: 7 tips for success

 3. When you're with your baby, breast-feed on demand

-The more you breast-feed your baby when you're together, the greater your supply will be when you pump.
+The more you breast-feed your baby when you're together, the more milk you'll produce when you pump.
 Depending on your schedule, try more-frequent evening, early morning or weekend feedings.
 If you have a predictable schedule, you might ask your baby's caregivers to avoid feeding your baby during the last hour of care — so that you can breast-feed your baby as soon as you arrive.

 See more In-depth

 - Your guide to breastfeeding.
-Office on Women's Health. http://www.womenshealth.gov/publications/our-publications/breastfeeding-guide.
-Accessed March 16, 2015.
+Office on Women's Health.
+Office on Women's Health. https://www.womenshealth.gov/patient-materials/resource/guides.
+Accessed Feb.
+11, 2020.

 - Gleason CA, et al., eds.
 Breastfeeding.
 In: Avery's Diseases of the Newborn.
 10th ed.
 Elsevier; 2018. https://www.clinicalkey.com.
 Accessed Feb.
 11, 2020.